 What was discovered:

 The first database I discovered in Feb.
 2019 was the CashEnvoy wallet data and the second discovery in Oct.
 2019 appeared to be PayPad’s credit and debit card transactions.
-This is one of the largest collections of credit card numbers I have ever seen and the worst part was that only a small portion of the actual number was encrypted.
+The numbers were partially encrypted and would have made it more difficult for cyber criminals to access the remainder of the data.

 Summary the first Database discovered in Feb.
 2019: